-You are here: 3 Day Guided Walk » The Experience
+You are here: Wilderness Experience » The Experience

-Travel from Queenstown or Te Anau to the Hollyford Valley and then walk 19.5km with your guide through native beech forest to Pyke Lodge.
+Travel from Te Anau to the Hollyford Valley and then walk 19.5km with your guide through native beech forest to Pyke Lodge.

-Morning light on Lake Alabaster, wilderness jet boating and 15km of Podocarp forest, coastal reefs and finally fur seals before spending the night at Martins Bay Lodge.
+Morning light on Lake Alabaster, wilderness jet boating, 15km of Podocarp forest, coastal reefs, and finally fur seals before spending the night at Martins Bay Lodge.

 Explore Martins Bay spit and both Māori and European settlement, walking 8.5km, before flying by helicopter into Milford Sound where our coach awaits to return you to Te Anau and then Queenstown.